Shakthivelms8/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 ## Prepare your development environment

-If you have not already cloned the lab code repository for **DP-420** to the environment where you're working on this lab, follow these steps to do so.
+If you have not already cloned the lab code repository for **DP-420-xxxxx** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.

 1. Start **Visual Studio Code**.

-    > &#128221; If you are not already familiar with the Visual Studio Code interface, review the [Get Started guide for Visual Studio Code][code.visualstudio.com/docs/getstarted]
+    > **Note** If you are not already familiar with the Visual Studio Code interface, review the [Get Started guide for Visual Studio Code][code.visualstudio.com/docs/getstarted]

 1. Open the command palette and run **Git: Clone** to clone the ``https://github.com/microsoftlearning/dp-420-cosmos-db-dev`` GitHub repository in a local folder of your choice.

-    > &#128161; You can use the **CTRL+SHIFT+P** keyboard shortcut to open the command palette.
+    > **Note** You can use the **CTRL+SHIFT+P** keyboard shortcut to open the command palette.

 1. Once the repository has been cloned, open the local folder you selected in **Visual Studio Code**.